pce-lab/GliomaInference/README.md

 </p>

 ## Summary
 This repository contains an image-based predictive model of tumor growth with application to a murine pre-clinical model of gliomabastoma (GMB).
 The model is calibrated with the Magnetic Resonance Imaging (MRI) data of the brain, and predicts the tumor evolution in the future time point.
-The prediction capability is validated by an example with synthetic tumor model.
-The proposed model also accounts for uncertainty in the morphology, invasiveness, and spatial and temporal heterogeneity of growing tumors.

 ## Key Features